RicardoLopez08/NomadTesting/README.md

 # NomadTestingSuite
-Nomad is a Graphic User Interface that allows the user to click buttons and run tests on the Nomad site on Alpha.
+Nomad is a Graphic User Interface that allows the user to click buttons and run tests on the Nomad site on Alpha and RC.
 That way non-programmers can blackbox the site.

 What is blackboxing you may be asking?
 Blackboxing is when someone tests something without going into the code.
 It is